 report all configurations are met as outlined upfront

-Ensure that a Risk Assessment according to < < covers all respective items to ensure configuration errors are covered in an automated infrastructure (e.g., cloud based solutions).
-Infrastructure includes servers, networks, datacenters, computers, and the associated operating systems.
+Ensure that a Risk Assessment according to SOP-09 Quality Risk Management covers all respective items to ensure configuration errors are covered in an automated infrastructure (e.g., cloud-based solutions).
+Infrastructure includes servers, networks, data centers, computers, and the associated operating systems.

 Operational Qualification (OQ)/ Functionality Testing

-Aim of the OQ is to demonstrate that the system works as intended.
+The aim of the OQ is to demonstrate that the system works as intended.
 Within the OQ a test plan should be written and executed to ensure:

-Roles and Responsibilities can be set-up.
+Roles and Responsibilities can be set up.

-Test environment description are covered (if there is no test environment, use a risk-based approach and mitigate any potential negative impact on the live-system).
+Test environment descriptions are covered (if there is no test environment, use a risk-based approach and mitigate any potential negative impact on the live-system).

 Documentation for recording analysis and defects are set-up.